 Firstly, sort out and energise the love/relationship corner of your home/apartment/bedroom.
 The love/relationship area of your bedroom is the top right-hand corner from the door.
 Make sure that you don’t have any clutter here.
 Keep this area vibrant, alive and sexy.
-For example, feng shui remedies for energising your love/relationship corner are: light (lamps), crystals (add sparkle), plants (help to grow the relationship), meaningful images which represent love (e.g. hearts / a couple kissing / the word ‘LOVE’ / a pair of doves, pairs of things, etc) help to inspire love and harmonious relationships.
+For example, feng shui remedies for energising your love/relationship corner are: light (lamps, not candles), crystals (add sparkle), plants (help to grow the relationship), meaningful images which represent love (e.g. hearts / a couple kissing / the word ‘LOVE’ / a pair of doves, pairs of things, etc) help to inspire love and harmonious relationships.

 How to locate your love/relationship/marriage area in your bedroom according to the bagua model